CS2613-FA23/explorationactivity2-JustinG02/README.md

 # ExplorationActivity2 - JavaScript Puppeteer Package

 <h2>1.
 Package/Library Demonstrated</h2>
-<p>The sample program showcases the usage of the Puppeteer Package in JavaScript.
+The sample program showcases the usage of the Puppeteer Package in JavaScript.
 Puppeteer is a Node JS library developed by Google to control headless Chrome or Chromium browsers programmatically.
-[Official Puppeteer Documentation](https://pptr.dev)</p>
+[Official Puppeteer Documentation](https://pptr.dev)

 <h2>2.
 Running the Program</h2>
 <p>To use Puppeteer in your JavaScript project, follow these steps:</p>